I Want To...

 Vision for Baltimore

 Vision for Baltimore is a new city-wide program to expand school-based vision services for all students in grades pre-kindergarten through eighth grade in Baltimore City public schools.
+The program was established, in part, due to the Baltimore Reading and Eye Disease study, which aimed to determine the prevalence of vision problems in an early school age population with reading difficulty, and evaluated the impact treatment had on vision function and reading performance.
 Vision for Baltimore is an unprecedented collaboration between Johns Hopkins, the Baltimore City Health Department, the Baltimore City Public Schools, Vision To Learn and Warby Parker.

 - Over the next three years, the Health Department will screen every student from pre-K through eighth grade in Baltimore City public schools.